-In accordance with Governmental Accounting Standards Board (GASB) Statement No. 14, The Financial Reporting Entity, Statement No. 39, Determining Whether Certain Organizations are Component Units, an amendment of GASB Statement No. 14, Statement No. 61, Omnibus-an amendment of GASB Statements No. 14 and No. 34, and Statement No. 80, Blending Requirements for Certain Component Units-an amendment of GASB Statement No. 14, MORPC is not considered a component unit of the Franklin County financial reporting entity because:
+In accordance with Governmental Accounting Standards Board (GASB) Statement No. 14, The Financial Reporting Entity, Statement No. 39, Determining Whether Certain Organizations are Component Units, an amendment of GASB Statement No. 14, Statement No. 61, Omnibus-an amendment of GASB Statement No. 14, Statement No. 61, Omnibus-an amendment of GASB Statement No. 80, Blending Requirements for Certain Component Units-an amendment of GASB Statement No. 14, MORPC is not considered a component unit of the Franklin County financial reporting entity because: